Professors BUTTE, SARCHETT, SIMONS; Assistant Professors HASKELL, NELSON

 Detailed examination of some specific aspect of film: a genre (the Western, Film Noir, the slapstick comedy, the documentary); the work of an individual director; the films of a particular country, etc.

-Also listed as Comparative Literature 200 and Comparative Literature 220 and Feminist & Gender Studies 206 and French 316 and Italian 320 and Political Science 203 and Russian & Eurasian Studies 200 and Spanish 316.
+Also listed as Comparative Literature 200 and Comparative Literature 220 and English 380 and Feminist & Gender Studies 206 and French 316 and Italian 320 and Political Science 203 and Russian & Eurasian Studies 200 and Spanish 316.

 - FS212 Basic Filmmaking